georgtree/tcltkResources/README.md

 # tcltkResources
-List of links for tcl/tk packages and resources
+List of links for tcl/tk packages and resources that I found useful.

 ## Major sources: